-- 5. Use the numeric keypad to enter a four digit password. - 6.
-When you see a confirmation message, reenter the password. - 7.
+5. Hold down the Num button and use the numeric keypad to enter a four digit password.

+- 6. When you see a confirmation message, reenter the password. - 7.
 Press the Menu button, then press Enter to exit the screen. - 8.
 Turn off and unplug the projector.